Machine Head (album)

-Machine Head is the sixth studio album released by the English rock band Deep Purple.
-It was recorded in December 1971 at Montreux, Switzerland, and released on 25 March 1972 on Purple Records.
+Machine Head is the sixth studio album by English rock band Deep Purple.
+It was recorded in December 1971 in Montreux, Switzerland, and released on 30 March 1972, by Purple Records.
+It is the band's third studio album to feature the Mark II line-up of Ritchie Blackmore, Ian Gillan, Roger Glover, Jon Lord, and Ian Paice.

-As previous recording sessions had been slotted into the group's gigging schedule, Deep Purple wanted to dedicate time to record an album away from the typical studio environment, hoping it would result in a sound closer to their live shows.
-They hired the Rolling Stones Mobile Studio for recording, and block-booked the Montreux Casino as a venue, but during a Frank Zappa concert immediately before the sessions, the casino burned to the ground.
+Previous recording sessions had been slotted into the group's gigging schedule.
+This time, Deep Purple wanted to dedicate time to record an album away from the typical studio environment, hoping it would result in a sound closer to their live shows.
+They used the Rolling Stones Mobile Studio for recording and block-booked the Montreux Casino as a venue, but during a Frank Zappa and the Mothers of Invention concert immediately before the sessions, the casino burned to the ground after an audience member fired a flare gun into the ceiling.
 After a week of searching for an alternative venue, including a session at a nearby theatre that was abandoned due to noise complaints, the band managed to book the Grand Hotel, closed for the winter, and converted it into a live room suitable for recording.
 These events, particularly the casino fire, became the inspiration for the song "Smoke on the Water".

-Machine Head is Deep Purple's most commercially successful album, topping the charts in several countries, including number one in the UK.
-Influential in the development of traditional metal, it continues to be viewed favourably by music critics and has been reissued several times.
+Machine Head became Deep Purple's most commercially successful album, topping the charts in several countries, including the UK.
+Influential in the development of heavy metal, it continues to be viewed favourably by music critics and has been reissued several times.
+It is widely considered one of the greatest and most influential rock albums of all time.